By Ohio.org Staff

 South Drive-In Theatre, Columbus

-South Drive-In Theatre opens May 15th and will continue showing films on weekends only.
+South Drive-In Theatre, a Columbus staple, will continue showing films on weekends only.
 They’re in the process of online ticketing and online food ordering to help with social distancing standards, but you can still pay with cash, credit, debit and Apple Pay.
 The admission prices vary by day, but occasionally the drive-in will use ticket prices from the 1950’s — where admission is $0.50 per person regardless of age.

 Starlite Drive-In, Amelia

-Ticket booths at Starlite Drive-In open at 6:30 PM and the first movie starts at 9:00 PM.
+Ticket booths at Starlite Drive-In open at 6:30 PM on Fridays and Saturdays and the first movie starts at 9:00 PM.
 There is a $5 food permit (per car) for bringing in food and drinks from elsewhere, but the concession stand has a wide variety of snacks, from pizza and cheeseburgers to candy and ice cream.

 Magic City Drive-In Theater, Barberton

-From Sunday to Thursday, admission at the Magic City Drive-In is $20 per car and Friday and Saturday is $25 per car.
+From Sunday to Thursday, admission at the Magic City Drive-In is $20 per car Sunday through Thursday, and Friday and Saturday is $25 per car.
 There is a $10 permit required to bring in outside food and beverages, but you can support the drive-in theater by patronizing their concession stand.

 Mayfield Road Drive-In Theatre, Chardon